Beggar by the Gate

 After Pentecost, all the believers met daily at the Temple for worship and fellowship.
 The Church Age had begun, but they had not abandoned their Jewish customs.
 They looked upon themselves not as former Jews, but as the only Jews true to their heritage, for they alone had accepted Jesus, the Jewish Messiah.

-On a certain day Peter and John went up to the Temple at the ninth hour (about three o'clock in the afternoon).
-Their purpose was to pray, but they were also looking for opportunities to spread the fame of Jesus.
+Although Peter and John’s purpose was to join others in prayer, they were also looking for opportunities to spread the fame of Jesus.
 They noticed a beggar on their way in.
-He was sitting near one of the gates, called Beautiful, and asking people to give him alms (money).
-Passers-by took pity on him because they could see he was lame and unable to support himself by regular work.
+He was sitting near the gate called Beautiful and asking people to give him alms (money).
+Passers-by took pity on him because they could see he was lame and therefore unable to support himself by regular work.

 In those days someone with a severe disability could not obtain help from the government, because there were no welfare programs.
 Nor could he count on the support of his own relatives, because most families were very poor.
 They expected every adult member to bring in money, even if the only way was by begging.
 If a man had to beg because he was disabled, his family might leave him every day in a good place for attracting sympathy.
 The entrance to the Temple was especially good because people going to worship God were more likely to remember His many commands to help the poor.
 For example, He said, "And if thy brother be waxen poor, and fallen in decay with thee; then thou shalt relieve him" (Lev.
 25:35).